Package 'gratis'

 Examples

-Generate random variables from a mixture of multivariate normal distributions
+Generate random values from a mixture of multivariate normal distributions

 Description